Real-time Customer Profile overview

 (Alpha) Configure computed attributes

-The computed attribute functionality outlined in this document is in alpha.
+The computed attribute functionality is in alpha.
 The documentation and the functionality are subject to change.

 Computed attributes enable you to automatically compute the value of fields based on other values, calculations, and expressions.
 Computed attributes operate on the profile level, meaning you can aggregate values across all records and events.
 Each computed attribute contains an expression, or "rule", that evaluates incoming data and stores the resulting value in a profile attribute or into an event.
 These computations help you to easily answer questions related to things like lifetime purchase value, time between purchases, or number of application opens, without requiring you to manually perform complex calculations each time the information is needed.
 For more information on computed attributes, and step-by-step instructions for working with them using the Real-time Customer Profile API, please see the computed attributes endpoint guide .
 This guide will help you better understand the role computed attributes play within Adobe Experience Platform, and it includes sample API calls for performing basic CRUD operations.